AceDataCloud/SunoAPI/README.md

 - `vocal_gender`: controls the gender of the voice, female `f`, male `m`, effective for models 4.5 and above.
 - `weirdness`: advanced parameter for `weirdness`.
 - `lyric_prompt`: the prompt for generating lyrics, effective only when `custom` is `true` and `lyric` is not provided.
-- `callback_url`: the URL for the callback result.
+- `callback_url`: the URL for receiving callback results.

 The generated code is as follows: